ahm282/drive-downloader/README.md

    ```python
    dest_folder= "download path"
    ```
-the script will look for the Downloads folder in your home directory by default. but because the script is not yet able to handle localizations, sometimes you'll have to provide a different path.
+   the script will look for the Downloads folder in your home directory by default.
+The script is not yet able to handle localizations, sometimes you'll have to provide a different path.

-6. Run the script:
+7. Run the script:

    ```bash
    python main.py